 Who makes up the team for AAC?
 Anyone and everyone!
 The AAC user is a central member of the team and should be involved as much as possible.
 All people who interact with the AAC user can contribute to getting AAC going.
 This is because communication is always happening.
-Every day, in almost every situation, there is a chance or need to use AAC.
+Every day, in almost every situation, we can use AAC.
 AAC users always need access to their AAC.
 The team can make this happen.
-Get everyone in their environment on board with using and supporting the AAC system.
+Get everyone in the environment on board with using and supporting the AAC system.
 Don’t forget peers, classmates, and siblings in this!

-This article will cover some of the key ways that teams can play a part in the AAC journey, by presuming competence, knowing the AAC and making it available.
+This article will cover 10 key ways that teams can play a part in the AAC journey, by presuming competence, knowing the AAC and making it available.
 Also, teams need to start modeling and also develop effective communication partner skills.
 Lastly, teams need to work together to support each other, collect information and review and reflect on how the AAC is going.

 Team members contribute so much to the AAC learning process when they believe in the AAC user’s ability to grow!
 Presuming competence means each member of the team believes in the AAC user’s potential to learn.
 Each team member believes that the AAC user has something to say.
 They work together to give the AAC user the tools and support to say it.